 While taking good care of your gear should always be a priority, know that even the best-maintained shoes will someday wear out.
 By all means, treat them well.
 But treat yourself to a new pair when the old ones run out of juice.

-Wearing in new running shoes
+Break in your new running shoes and increase their lifespan

 Whether you’ve just found your perfect pair, or you’re replacing them after 350 miles, stop for a minute before heading out the door.
 We know that you’re desperate to run in your brand new shoes but wearing in new running shoes is a good idea to make sure they’re the perfect fit for you and to prevent any injuries.
 So how to wear new running shoes?